Module 1 – Eligibility Period

 - Eligibility Period Status

 The SOI closing date for districts submitting for consideration in the Core Program, which is primarily for projects beyond the scope of Accelerated Repair, including extensive repairs, renovations, addition/renovations, and new school construction, was April 11, 2014.
 The MSBA received 108 Core Program SOIs.
-The review process for these SOIs will continue into early fall.
-The MSBA anticipates invites into the Eligibility Period at the fall 2014/winter 2015 Board of Directors meetings.
+The review process is continuing through the fall.
+The MSBA anticipates invites into the Eligibility Period at the Board of Directors meetings in early 2015.